lindsaylauterbach/hangman/README.md

 # hangman-scoreboard
-A hangman game with a scoreboard for multiple playes
+A hangman game with a scoreboard for multiple players